carpentries/instructor-training/_episodes/11-load.md

 Learners can then be told that they have all the lines they need save one, and so on.

-Here is a really nice online parson's problem tool.
+Here is a really nice online Parsons Problem interactive tool.
 [Try it out!](http://runestoneinteractive.org/LearningAtScale/parsons.html)

 > ## Parsons Problems
 >